 You’ve worked hard on your brand identity update for months and with a few full-throttle weeks leading up to the big launch, it would be understandable to think that now it’s time to put your feet up and wait for the accolades and back pats to roll in.
 But how you manage the response to the launch will be just as critical to the long-term success of the brand refresh.

 There will also be things you missed completely or things that just don’t work with the new branding in practice.
 If your aim is to build a strong brand, be open and responsive to this feedback and act quickly and decisively to correct the situation.
 Have processes in place to receive observations and comments, as well as people ready to action these items.
 Not only does this process enhance the user experience, but it also helps customers and employees feel a tighter connection to the brand.

-A word of warning – also be prepared for the zero brand awareness of your brand identity update.
-This will vary in importance depending on how established you are, but even very new or small companies will need to re-educate their audience and rebuild the exposure they once enjoyed (this includes SEO rankings too).
+A word of warning - also be prepared for the zero brand awareness of your brand identity update.
+This will vary in importance depending on how established you are, but even very new or small companies will need to re-educate their target audience and rebuild the exposure they once enjoyed (this includes SEO rankings too).

 This is obviously more important for a larger rebrand rather than a brand refresh, for instance, a name change or a completely new look or logo.
-For these cases, it might make sense to reference the old brand initially (‘Company XYZ, formerly Company ABC’) during the transition, or implement targeted awareness-raising campaigns to help the connect the old to the new.
+For these cases, it might make sense to reference the old brand initially (‘Company XYZ, formerly Company ABC’) during the transition, or implement targeted awareness-raising campaigns to help the connect the old to the current brand.

 4. Use the right tools